 - Rescheduling the event

 The best thing that could happen is to move an event to a different schedule which gives you ample time to review and make changes to your plans.
-In the event where the crisis changes or is long-lasting, you may have to check your decisions if you were not able to move the event further into the future.
+In the event that the crisis changes or is long-lasting, you may have to check your decisions if you were not able to move the event further into the future.
 Postponing an event may limit your resources but remember, if the risk is too high, you may have to consider other options.

 3. Plan ahead